lamboley/Net-SSH-Perl-SFTP/README.md

 ## DESCRIPTION

-Net::SH2::SFTP::Perl inherit from Net::SSH::Perl and implement SFTP command.
+NNet::SSH::Perl::SFTP inherit from Net::SSH::Perl and implement SFTP command.
 Net::SFTP already implement SFTP through Net::SSH::Perl but doesn't allow us to do SSH command, because it is only a SFTP client.

 Actually, just the stat and get command are written.

-Net::SH2::SFTP::Perl is inspired/based on Net::SFTP.
+Net::SSH::Perl::SFTP is inspired/based on Net::SFTP.

 ## TODO